andrewd207/tiOPF-kotlin/README.md

 # Using Mediators

-So far, some mediators for the JavaFX widgets are implemented.
+So far, some mediators for JavaFX widgets are implemented.
 Text Widgets, ComboBoxes, Lists, Trees, etc. See the javaFXMediators folder.

 You can create code by hand but for brevity I'm using FXML and a Controller class.
 Lookup some examples for Controller classes and FXML to learn how to use those together.